RommJames/simple-calc/README.md

-# SimpleCalc: Your Go-To GUI Calculator
+# SimpleCalc: Your Go-To Web-based Calculator

 Welcome to **SimpleCalc**, an intuitive on-screen calculator designed for all your mathematical needs.
 With a sleek graphical user interface, you can perform calculations effortlessly, whether for daily tasks or complex math problems.